ChiaHan-1215/Terra_AnviL_platform_Notes/How_to_Terra.md

 ## How to dowload stuff from Google bucket using command tools
+## This needs to update!!

 Once have access to GCP, basiclly just like we useually download files on the website by clicking download links.
 Sometines it will show you need `Bucket is a requester pays bucket but no user project provided.`.
 In this case, click top right `Select a project` and select billing account linked project.

 Biowulf Helix system and ccad2 have build-in google command that helps dowunload files more easiely.

+- Use GTEx v10 data as example, on the dscription to select the paid buctket

+- and with screenshot

+- check the creditial to see if it needs renew

+-